SriSumanth1996/embedding-lab/README.md

 - **Origin** — fixed at (0, 0, 0)
 - **After Compute** — the result vector and nearest-neighbor points are added

-The 3D chart updates as you add terms, before you **Compute**.
-After **Compute** it switches to showing the result vector and neighbors.
+The 3D chart updates as you add terms, before you compute.
+After Compute it switches to showing the result vector and neighbors instead.

 > This is a PCA projection for intuition.
 Distances in the 3D plot do not equal distances in the original 100-dimensional space.